verifymycontent/video-moderation/README.md

 ### Start a Moderation

-Use the `start` method to create a moderation, like the example below:
+Use the `startV2` method to create a moderation, like the example below:
+We still have available the method `start`, which is the previous version of the above, but we strongly recommend not to use it, since the v2 provides more security to the whole flow

 ```php
 <?php